ddlamb2000/encoon/README.md

 # εncooη

+PROOF OF CONCEPT

-For the time being, εncooη is an experimental web-based application oriented toward data management.
+Currently, εncooη is an experimental web application focused on data management.

-The object of the reasearches εncooη is based on is to propose a true engine that allows data structuration, data relationship management, data presentation, and, mainly, to make obvious data navigation.
+The research behind εncooη aims to develop a robust engine for data structuring, relationship management, presentation, and, most importantly, intuitive data navigation.

-This brand new application doesn't require database system learning or skills, because everything in the application is managed through a very simple web-based user interface, in real time.
+This innovative application requires no database knowledge or skills, as all aspects are managed in real time through a simple, web-based user interface.

-Primary dedicated to small business structures, the application lets manage a large amount of multi-purposes information within the organization, and share this information across business stakeholders in an easy and natural way, using one Internet browser only.
+Primarily designed for small businesses, the application enables the management of diverse and extensive organizational information, facilitating easy and natural sharing among stakeholders using only a web browser.

-εncooη is also the foundation for the development of a true business-oriented application development toolkit.
+εncooη also serves as the foundation for developing a comprehensive business-oriented application development toolkit.

 Copyright David Lambert 2025